To be included in these rankings, all colleges had to meet the following criteria for the specific subject being ranked:

 - Veterinary Assistants and Laboratory Animal Caretakers, Occupational Outlook Handbook, Bureau of Labor Statistics, December 17, 2015, https://www.bls.gov/ooh/healthcare/veterinary-assistants-and-laboratory-animal-caretakers.htm#tab-1

-Anyone whose pet has ever been hurt or sick knows it's important to have a team of loving, knowledgeable people available to treat animals.
+Anyone whose pet has ever been sick or injured knows it's important to have a team of loving, knowledgeable people available to treat animals.
 Veterinary assistants are key members of that team.

-Read this page to find details about several featured programs, what veterinary assistants do, how to prepare for this career and what to expect from an online program.
+Read this page to find details about several featured programs, what veterinary assistants do, how you could prepare for this career and what to expect from an online program in veterinary assistance.

 Featured Online Colleges for Veterinary Assistants in 2018

 A degree or certificate isn't always required in order to become a veterinary assistant.
 However, it's often preferred.
-Formal training helps to show that veterinary assistants have worked hard and that they have experience working with animals.
+Formal training helps to demonstrate that veterinary assistants have experience working with animals and knowledge of veterinary medicine, both of which are very important qualities for the job.

 California State University, East Bay